-Teachers at Powder Springs Elementary School have been using Istation these past two years to improve their students’ Lexile scores and prepare them for the end-of-year test, the Georgia Milestones.
+Teachers at Powder Springs Elementary School have used Istation to improve their students’ Lexile scores and prepare them for the end-of-year test, the Georgia Milestones.
 They have found a direct correlation between raising Lexile levels and students’ passing the reading portion of this end-of-year exam.

 Kathleen Bender tells us, “Istation is one of the few programs I have found where I literally see significant growth with our students.
 It’s one thing that parents can support students with at home.
 I just see the flexibility with it and the student growth.”

-Bender, the literacy coach at Powder Springs Elementary School, shared her secret with us on how she keeps student Lexile levels rising.
-This week we have devoted our blog to sharing how this school succeeded.
-Today, read about their first year with Istation and tune in tomorrow for a look into year two.
+Read on as Bender, the literacy coach at Powder Springs Elementary School, shared her secret on how she keeps student Lexile levels rising!

 Year 1: All About the Time

 As a Title I school, Powder Springs was performing below its peers in the county.
-Josh Hill and Istation’s trainers came in and conducted a school-wide implementation day.
+Istation’s customer success team came in and conducted a school-wide implementation day.

 Bender quickly learned that this program doesn’t take away from students’ instructional class time.
 This was something the kids could do when their class work was finished.
 A teacher could walk her students to the lab and assess her whole class in less than 30 minutes without adding new things to her plate.